BeautifulHope/PeARS/README.md

 ###Set up the development environment

-You can use script or the automatic installation instruc below.
+You can use the install script or the automatic installation instructios below.
 Automatic installation:
 `$ python install.py`

 1. <b>Set up virtualenv</b>